 VAST systems aren’t just faster in terms of performance at your secondary, or disaster recovery, site, they’re also faster at getting data to your DR site.
-The low overhead of VAST’s snapshots, and frankly the performance of the that holds our metadata, VAST systems can take, and replicate, snapshots as frequently as once every 15 seconds while point-in-time, asynchronous replication from most other storage vendors can only manage a snapshot every 15 minutes.
+With the low overhead of VAST’s snapshots, and frankly the performance of the Storage Class Memory that holds our metadata, VAST systems can take, and replicate, snapshots as frequently as once every 15 seconds while point-in-time, asynchronous replication from most other storage vendors can only manage a snapshot every 15 minutes.

 If there isn’t any advance warning, like when some clown with a backhoe rips out the power to your data center, an ungraceful (I argued for graceless but engineering overruled me) failover brings the target folder’s state forward to the last snapshot fully received and then switches the folder to read-write.

 In either case, and in the event of a communications link failure, the system tracks post-failover changes to the element store in local snapshots.
 The fail-back process is the same as a graceful failover, though since there will probably be a lot more snapshot data to transfer and apply in a fail-back it may take a bit longer than just a few minutes.

 For the much more common case, where administrators or users themselves need to recover files they’ve accidentally deleted, they can read the deleted files back from the

 folder on the system that still has the user's data.

 Since they’re based on the same underlying technology VAST systems manage native replication as an extension of the protection provided by VAST Snapshots.
 A protection policy defines a schedule of snapshots with multiple tiers based on the frequency and retention periods, local and remote desired.

 Once a protection policy is defined, all an administrator has to do is assign that policy to folders on the source and Peer (target) clusters to create a Protected Path.
 To give several directories the same level of protection, just create multiple Protected Paths: